malek-bt/ToDo_app_front/README.md

 3. Open the README file and follow the provided instructions for setting up the backend environment, installing dependencies, and configuring any necessary settings.

-Now, your Next.js frontend is connected to the Django backend.
-Make sure the backend server is running, and you should be able to perform CRUD operations on your Todo App.